Marvel Super Hero Squad (video game): Plot

-The Soldiers cover an Infinity Fractal.
+A group of soldiers cover an Infinity Fractal.
 Doctor Doom plans to get the Infinity Fractal so he can make the Infinity Melder (a small version of the Infinity Sword).
+AIM Agents then ambush the soldiers, leading to a shootout between the two groups.
 Then the Super Hero Squad intervene and destroy the fractal into pieces and one large chunk of it is stuck in MODOK's forehead.
 Iron Man tells the Super Hero Squad to find all 6 missing pieces of the fractal.
 Doctor Doom says that he can't let those super heroes get the fractals first.
 Iron Man introduces to the team a new invention called: The Stark Shard Locator and Monitor (SSLAM for short).
 So the team get into action and they find the 6 missing pieces of the fractal.

 When they've collected all the 6 missing pieces of the fractal, the Mayor of Super Hero City congratulate them for their heroics.
 The civilians cheer for them then the Mayor reveals the fine works of art of the superheroes.
 Then Dr. Doom stands in one of them.
 Iron Man says it's the real Dr. Doom.
 The people scream.
 Dr. Doom shock-blasts the superheroes then unleashes his secret army (which is Modokbots).
 Doctor Doom blames MODOK.
 The team put on Stark Industries Mind Control Nullifying Belt Buckles and they have to defeat all the Modokbots.
 Once they've finished defeating Dr. Doom with the Infinity Sword, he's defeated and Ms. Marvel with the helicarrier takes him in.
 Iron Man congratulates the superheroes for their hard work.